 - List the benefits of a taxonomy list.

 - Describe an alternative to the taxonomy lists.
-What are the benefits and downfalls to the alternative.
+What are the benefits and downfalls of the alternative?

 All of the information you will need to complete the following exercises can be found in the reference material at the bottom of this article.